 • The first summer job after I graduated from high school in 1958 is described in this remembrance of a friend who succeeded me there.
 It was intended for classmates, so it includes references that may be unfamiliar.
 In fact, I haven't even included a link to it on my Home Page.

 However, I really made out financially – as a union member I got paid time-and-a-half for weekday hours over eight and double time on Saturday.
 That amounted to 71 hours, and at $2.50 an hour it really added up!
 Actually, in those days that was really good pay compared to other jobs that were available, and tuition, and room and board at my fraternity, were also comparatively reasonable.
-Along with scholarship money, I was able to pay my way through college.
+Along with a General Motors scholarship, I was able to pay my own way through college.

 • In 1960, my father wasn't able to get me an oiler's job – it went to a relative of the union rep. However, I was able to get a job with the Agriculture Department inspecting farms participating in a corn subsidy program.
 That job, which was really quite interesting, was thanks to a classmate's father who was the Cayuga County Agriculture agent.

 I was provided with a record of how much corn each participating farmer had previously planted and the amount of acreage they had pledged to set aside this year.
 I would find out from the farmer which fields were planted in corn and which ones they were setting aside from corn production.
 We were given large aerial photo maps, about 3 feet square, slid into a rigid frame, onto which I was to outline the areas with corn and the "diverted" areas using different colored pencils.